davearch/blog/README.markdown

 now you can start the server
 (blog:start :port 8080)

+## update instructions

+git pull if you have to

+tar up the repo

+scp tar file to server

+un-tar on server and replace /var/www/html dir with tar files

+systemcl restart blog.service

+(or just run the script './scripts/beam.sh')

 # blog service
 the blog runs as a systemctl service on the server.
 You should put the service file in the etc dir for systemd: